Car Hire in VIENTIANE | Compare the rates of all major car hire providers in VIENTIANE

 Lao Air, the second Lao airline, operates two flights weekly each between Vientiane and Phongsali, Samneua and Sayaboury (Sainyabuli) (aircraft: Cessna).

 Lao Central Airlines has daily flights between Vientiane and Luang Prabang.

 The Thai-Lao Friendship Bridge (Saphan Mittaphap) from Nong Khai, Thailand is the most common means of entry.
 The bridge cannot be crossed on foot or by bicycle (theoretically; however people have been seen strolling the bridge), but there are frequent 20 baht shuttle buses just past Thai immigration.
 The price changes depending on the time of day and day of week.
 You will get a receipt.
 Bicycles can be carried on buses in the cargo compartment.

-A direct bus from Hanoi takes at least 20 hours (despite what the travel agents might say, avg 24 hrs) and should cost about US$15-20.
+A direct bus from Hanoi takes at least 20 hours.
 There is a twice a week VIP bus (better seats) and a local bus that departs every day.
 For the local bus: apparently you're not always certain of a seat and Vietnamese people tend to sit and never get up again until you've arrived.

 Your best bet when asking for directions is to ask for the wat (temple) closest to where you want to go, whether asking a pedestrian, a police officer or a tuktuk driver.
 When asking for directions or streets with "r" in them, be aware that Laotians often pronounce them as "l".